edresch/coalescence/coalescence.md

 * "The definition of Kabbalah is receptiveness.
 Having *seamless unity* from self to the whole.
 Like a hologram, everything is continuously interconnected as ***one integral unity."*** - [Rabbi Simon Jacobson.](https://www.youtube.com/watch?v=-myHhrUTOIo) **["holo"](https://w.wiki/Ctc)** comes from Ancient Greek "hólos" meaning (***“whole.”***)

 * "Finally, all of you, ***have unity of mind***, sympathy, brotherly love, a tender heart, and a humble mind." - [1 Peter 3:8](https://www.biblegateway.com/passage/?search=1+Peter+3%3A8&version=KJV)

+* "That which is infinite cannot be many, for many-ness is a finite concept.
+To have infinity you must identify or define the infinity as unity. ***This unity is all that there is."*** - [Ra](https://redd.it/6dbh63) / [Carla Rueckert, Law of One](https://www.llresearch.org/home.aspx)

 * “Above all other relationships he recognizes ***the universal brotherhood of every living thing.*** The symbol of the clasped hands, explained in the Lodge, reflects his attitude towards all the world, for he is the comrade of all created things. - [The Lost Keys of Freemasonry](https://en.wikisource.org/wiki/The_Lost_Keys_of_Freemasonry/Introduction)